 To test the detection system, Farid is using deepfakes created by researchers at the University of Southern California.
 The researchers created the fakes of some of the major candidates by mapping the candidates’ real faces on the Saturday Night Live cast members who play them on the show.
 The result: rather jarring videos of Alec Baldwin’s facial expressions controlling Trump’s face, Kate McKinnon’s portrayal of Elizabeth Warren got the same treatment.

-Farid told CNN Business that he hopes to roll his detection tools out to journalists in December, via a website where they can check the authenticity of a video.
+Farid told CNN Business that he hopes to roll his tools out to journalists in December, via a website where they can check the authenticity of a video.
+So far, he said, he’s made models that can detect deepfakes of people including Trump, Obama, Bernie Sanders and Elizabeth Warren.

 “If you’re a reporter and you see a video, surely before you report on it you should have a mechanism to vet it,” he said.